bentuschristo/bentuschristo/README.md

 ## Hello there 👋

 My name is Benedictus.
-I recently received my B.Eng degree in Electrical Engineering, concentrating in Mechatronics Engineering.
+I recently received my B.Eng. degree in Electrical Engineering, concentrating in Mechatronics Engineering.

 I'm interested to work on various robotics topics.